Azurioh/portfolio/README.md

 # My portfolio source code

 This is the code of my future website, for the moment is in building but I'm publishing it to get feedback.
-So if you see something I can improve, don't hesitate to contact me !
+So if you see something that I can improve, don't hesitate to contact me !

 Discord : azurioh